-Welcome to the new RDC Store!
-Our New 2019 Interfaith Calendar will be available in late October 2018.
+Welcome to the RDC Store!
 Select the items you wish to purchase by clicking on the appropriate “Add to Cart” buttons underneath each item.
 You can view your Shopping Cart at any time by clicking on the “View Cart” button at the bottom of the page.
 You may pay by Credit Card, Debit Card, or by using your PayPal account.
 Remember that each purchase helps support the work of the Religious Diversity Centre.

 RDC’s 2019 Interfaith Calendar:

-These are available now from our office or at RDC events for $15.
+These are available now from our offices or at RDC events for $15 each.
 There are substantial discounts for ordering multiple calendars: order two calendars for $26 ($13 each), three calendars for $36 ($12 each), four calendars for $44 ($11 each), and five calendars for $50 ($10 each).
 If you order these on-line, we’ll need to add an additional $5, which includes bank fees, and all postage and handling charges.
 This postage and handling fee of $5.00 remains, regardless of how many calendars you order, so ordering additional calendars does not incur any additional postage or handling fees.

 For on-line orders please first select the number of calendars you wish to order from the drop-down menu below, then click on the “Add to Cart” button.
 You will be taken to PayPal’s secure website where you can either log-in to your PayPal account (if you have one), or select the “Check out: Pay without a PayPal account” option in order to use your Debit or Credit Card.
 You will then be asked to enter your details.
 Please note that PayPal does not share your banking account or credit card details with us, only your name and address so that we can send you your calendars.
 Please allow up to five business days for delivery.